digst/OIOIDWS.Net/Examples/Digst.OioIdws.WscExampleNuGet/readme.txt

 This package can be used by service providers to act as a Web Service Consumer (WSC).
 The goal of this component is to make it easy for Web Service Consumers (WSC) to support the OIO Identity-based Web Services (OIOIDWS) profile.
 OIOIDWS defines five scenarios but it is only "Scenario 5: Rich client and external IdP / STS" that is supported in this version.
+This component does only support encrytped SAML assertions of type holder-of-key.
+This compoenent has not been tested with unencrypted assertions of any type.
+However, it it is expected to work.
+Encrypted SAML assertions being of type Bearer key is not supported.
+This is because the WSC does not know which type the encrypted SAML assertion is.
+NemLog-in STS is currently issueing holder-of-key tokens and therefore this component is currently configured to statically work with holder-of-key tokens when SAML assertions are encrypted.
+To support both types dynamically WSC could be changed to always include the WSC public certificate part in the requests to WSP.
+Then WSP after decrypting the SAML assertion could make a decision whether to use the WSC certificate from the token or the request based on holder-of-key or bearer key scenario.

 The implementation is based on [NEMLOGIN-STSRULES] for communication with NemLog-in STS and [LIB-BAS] for communication with a web service provider (WSP).
 [NEMLOGIN-STS] is used for testing an implementation.
 The remaining proprietary standards that are directly or indirectly referenced through [NEMLOGIN-STSRULES] and [LIB-BAS] are also shortly described in order to get an overview of their internal dependencies.